mark-van/gist-tests/README.md

 # Gist Test Assignment

 ### How to run test suite
-- Navigate to root directeory
+1. Navigate to root directeory
+2. Create a .env file and add the following line
+    - GITHUB_AUTH_TOKEN=\<insert your token here>
-- Command: npm install
+2. Command: npm install
-- Command: node gist.js
+3. Command: node gist.js

 ### Justification of Test Cases: